You could grow your real estate email list like a weed on steroids if you offer one ounce of gold for each email address and name.

 I already wrote an article about it here.

-The lead magnet has a particular value to the prospects you are focusing on.
+The lead magnet is particularly valuable to the prospects you are focusing on.

 Here are 13 examples of typical lead magnets (some less applicable to the real estate industry):